stoffe-fe23/fe23-js2-slutprojekt-sttforum/README.md

 * Admins can edit/delete any user account, reset the profile picture of a user, and grant users Admin privileges.
 * A search functionality allows searching for text in thread titles or message text.
 * Users can like messages (and then unlike previously liked messages).
-* Message text can have simple formatting (bold, italics, underline).
+* Message text can have simple formatting (bold, italics, underline) applied to parts of it.
 * Any changes in the forum (new posts, edited/deleted posts, user profile changes) are reflected in real time to all connected users.

 ### Assignment specifics: